patricmutwiri/loadjobs/README.md

-## Load offers
+## Load Job offers

-Load products on offer
+Load a list of job opportunities from the database.

+# Loads

+- Position.
+- Location/Business Name.
+- Description.
+- Deadline